Negative Pre-activations Differentiate Syntax: Introduction

-Here, we show that this seemingly ``inactive'' region is in fact mechanistically crucial for model function: Wasserstein neurons systematically exploit negative pre-activations to differentiate syntax.
+Here, we show that this seemingly ``inactive'' region is in fact crucial for model function: Wasserstein neurons systematically exploit negative pre-activations to differentiate syntax.
 Across multiple LLM families, clamping only the negative pre-activations of the top few Wasserstein neurons in each MLP gate projection significantly impairs general model performance, yielding large perplexity increases.
-Matching the same perplexity rise with non-entangled neurons requires far more units, and even in perplexity matched cases, only this perturbation in Wasserstein neurons produces substantial drops in grammatical accuracy on the BLiMP \citep{warstadt2020blimp} and TSE \citep{marvin2018targeted} benchmarks.
-Further analysis of these entangled neurons reveals that their input differentiation preferentially separates syntactic tokens, such as determiners and prepositions, driving similar input vectors to distinct negative pre-activation values, with the strongest effects in early layers and a degradation that accumulates across depth.
-Across training checkpoints, the same sign-specific ablation grows more damaging as Wasserstein neurons mature.
-Together, these results indicate that the negative pre-activation region serves as an active site of computation in this entangled subpopulation and is specifically leveraged for syntax, rather than reflecting a mere optimization convenience.
+Matching the same perplexity rise with non-entangled neurons requires far more units.
+Even under these perplexity-matched conditions, only the Wasserstein-neuron intervention produces large drops in grammatical accuracy on BLiMP \citep{warstadt2020blimp} and TSE \citep{marvin2018targeted}, whereas the non-entangled neuron ablation produces larger drops on a panel of non-grammatical benchmarks, yielding a clear double dissociation.
+Further analysis reveals that these neurons' input differentiation preferentially separates syntactic scaffolding tokens, such as determiners and prepositions, sending locally similar inputs to distinct negative pre-activation values.
+These effects are strongest in early layers and compound across depth.
+Across training checkpoints, the same fixed negative pre-activation ablation grows increasingly damaging as Wasserstein neurons acquire their characteristic non-Gaussian structure.
+Together, these results indicate that the negative pre-activation region serves as an active site of computation in this entangled subpopulation and is disproportionately implicated in syntax, rather than serving as a mere optimization convenience.